medDhiaAlaya/team-task/.github/GITHUB_ACTIONS.md

 ### Common Issues

+**"Invalid workflow file" / "Unrecognized named-value: 'secrets'"**
+- This was fixed in the latest version
+- Ensure you're using the updated workflow files
+- The issue was with secret condition syntax - now properly handled

 **"SSH Permission Denied"**
 - Verify SSH key format (use `-----BEGIN OPENSSH PRIVATE KEY-----`)
 - Ensure public key is in server's `~/.ssh/authorized_keys`